 This is because propane is a more efficient way to heat your home.
 Why is it so?
 Here are the reasons why:

 When you use propane, you are actually paying for the propane that is used to heat your home and the cost of the propane itself.
-Some of other factors that come into play are the initial cost of installation of the appliance or tanks, the cost of running the heating system, and the overall efficiency of the system.
+Some of the other factors that come into play are the initial cost of installation of the appliance or tanks, the cost of running the heating system, and the overall efficiency of the system.

 In general, electricity is more expensive than propane.
 However, there are a few factors to consider when deciding which is cheaper to use.
-Other different factors to consider when trying to determine what is cheaper to use propane or electric.
+Other different factors to consider when trying to determine what is cheaper to use propane or electricity.
 Some of these factors include the cost of the fuel itself, the efficiency of the appliances, and the climate.

 Determining the cost of propane